Jiyeon31/readmecreator/README.md

   ## Usage

-  answer questions and get read me file
+  answer to questions and get readme file

   ## License